raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 If this mechanism is to be used with DNS over TLS, then these messages are subject to the same constraints as any other DNS over TLS messages and MUST NOT be sent in the clear before the TLS session is established.

+The data field of the "Encryption Padding" TLV could be used as a covert channel.

 # Acknowledgements